wkaisertexas/HIP/docs/how-to/cooperative_groups.rst

 Synchronization
 =================

-At different type of gourps the synchronization requires to used the correct cooperative group launch API.
+At different types of groups, the synchronization requires using the correct cooperative group launch API.

 Thread-Block Synchronization